Appetite

 R&D

-Our selection of snacks take inspiration from the similarities found in the pre-meal snacking habits shared far and wide, such as the Japanese hassun, the Middle-Eastern and Ottoman mezzes, Chinese xiao cai, or Italian antipasti.
-Designed to prime the appetite and facilitate conversation as the meal begins, this course highlights to guests the humanness behind the act of snacking, and that regardless of our origin, the purpose of easing diners into a meal is shared across the world.
+Our selection of snacks take inspiration from the similarities found in our pre-meal snacking habits shared far and wide, such as the Japanese hassun, the Middle-Eastern and Ottoman mezzes, Chinese xiao cai, or Italian antipasti.
+Designed to prime the appetite and facilitate conversation as the feast begins, this course highlights to guests the humanness behind the act of snacking, and that regardless of our origin, the purpose of easing diners into a feast through a prelude of small plates is shared across the world.

 Methodology